-Are you stressing about what to make for the vegan guest coming to your Thanksgiving meal?
-Or perhaps it's your first year being plant-based and you don't know how to convert your traditional celebratory meal to being a plant-based Thanksgiving meal?
+Are you stressing about what to make for a vegan friend or family member coming to your Thanksgiving dinner?
+Or perhaps this is your first time celebrating Thanksgiving on a plant-based diet and you don't know how to convert your traditional celebratory meal to being a plant-based Thanksgiving meal?

 Canapés and Nibbles

-For a really easy option, you could put together a big graze board with a few dips, some vegetable crudités, crisps, nuts, and olives and everyone can just help themselves as they chat.
+For a really easy option, you could put together a big graze board with a few vegan dips (like my speedy muhummara, or guacamole), some vegetable crudités, crisps, nuts, and olives and everyone can just help themselves as they chat.

 Starters and Appetisers

 To make life simple, I often forego starters completely and just have more substantial nibbles with the welcome drinks.
-If you really want a formal starter, then soup is always a good option because you can make it in advance and just re-heat it on the day.
+However, if you want a formal starter, then soup is always a good option because you can make it in advance and just re-heat it on the day.
 Alternatively, you could make a lovely salad with all the constituent parts made ahead so that it can just be quickly assembled on the plates just before serving.

 So hopefully this gives you some lovely recipes and ideas about what to make for your vegan or plant-based Thanksgiving meal this year!

 Although I'm not American, I do love the Thanksgiving celebration!
 Maybe it's because we've all seen it on TV so much and want that pre-Christmas family get-together, all going round the table saying what we're thankful for or maybe it's just a nice way to kickstart the "holiday season" and start preparing for the Christmas festivities!
 Either way, I'm fully embracing it!
 So Happy Thanksgiving everyone!

 I hope you enjoy making the recipes and, if you do, please come back and leave a star rating or comment on them!